-In the course assessment you can choose to specialise in one area; Acting, Directing or Design.
+Course Assessment: For the practical component you can choose to specialise in either Acting, Directing or Design.
 This is assessed by a visiting assessor and is worth 60% of the final grade.

-The written exam consists of two essays and questions on the use of design applied to the text we are studying which communicate your understanding of the prescribed text and its theatrical context.
+The written component consists of two essays and questions on the use of design applied to the text we are studying which communicate your understanding of the prescribed text and its theatrical context.
 The second essay is an analysis of a contemporary theatre production.
 This is worth 40% of the final mark.

-Pupils will be expected to complete one preparatory task and one essay per week.
+Homework Pupils will be expected to complete one preparatory task and one essay per week.

-Department BUSINES SEDUCATION

-Course Economic Economics
+Course Economics

-Level Higher Higher

-Entry Requirements S4 → S5 National 5 Economics A - C pass S5 pupils with no previous qualification in Economics will be required to have at least National 5 in English, Maths and at least one other Social Subject with an A - B pass in each subject

-Entry Requirements S5 → S6 National 5 at grade A - C pass in Economics; S6 pupils with no previous experience in Economics will require to have three Highers at grades A - C including English and preferably a Social Subject and a qualification in Mathematics at National 5 grade A-B or equivalent.
+Entry Requirements S4 → S5 National 5 Economics A - C pass S5 pupils with no previous qualification in Economics will be required to have at least National 5 in English, Maths and at least one other Social Subject with an A - B pass in each subject Entry Requirements S5 → S6 National 5 at grade A - C pass in Economics; S6 pupils with no previous experience in Economics will require to have three Highers at grades A - C including English and preferably a Social Subject and a qualification in Mathematics at National 5 grade A-B or equivalent.

-Progression RoutesFurther study in Advanced Higher Economics or in Higher National programmes.
-This course provides an excellent basis for further study in general areas such as Economics, Business, Social Studies, Management or for Professional Qualifications in Law, Accountancy, Engineering etc. ---
+Progression Routes Further study in Advanced Higher Economics or in Higher National programmes.
+This course provides an excellent basis for further study in general areas such as Economics, Business, Social Studies, Management or for Professional Qualifications in Law, Accountancy, Engineering etc. -------------------- --